±1,200kms ❖ ±35,000m ❖ 9 Days / 9 Nights ❖ 3200€pp ❖ 6 Riders max.

 Colle dei Morte, also known as the Colle Fauniera.
 One, two or all three sides.
 One side is enough for mortals.
 The Giro has only visited once in 1999.

 Colle del Nivolet (8th highest paved road in Europe and will finally be in the Giro, stage 13, 2019).
+But the Giro will not go to the top, you do!

 The last and final grinds up the massive Col de Sanetsch, Col de la Croix and the Col du Pillon in Switzerland.